What No Longer Serves You

 What do you do when you don't want to be with yourself or face your internal demons and dark spots?
 For many years, I numbed myself with exercise.
 Two hours a day was normal.
 When I wanted to “punish” myself, possibly more.

 My other favorite distraction was food.
 The controlling and deprivation of it.
 Sometimes it still is.
 (I'm a work in progress too you know.)
 Because I love to cook, I'll sometimes use the kitchen as a diversion when I probably should be writing or practicing or quite honestly, just sitting on my butt listening to music.
-Lucky for you, you can find some of the fruits of me avoiding my loneliness on my recipe page.

 Alcohol seems to be a favorite distraction.
 Although I don't shun the occasional glass of wine or celebratory cocktail, the fact of the matter is consistent and excessive use of alcohol clouds clear perception, and while it may take the edge off momentarily, it often leads to depression and brain fog even if you aren't officially hung over.